elastic/harp/samples/secret-management/README.md

 Now you have a local copy of all cluster service accounts.

-In order to batch patch the `secret container` you have to describe your patch usin a `BundlePatch` specification file.
+In order to batch patch the `secret container` you have to describe your patch using a `BundlePatch` specification file.

 [embedmd]:# (service-account-deployer.yaml)
 ```yaml